 Using tracks on Youtube

-Applying for a track to be used on Youtube would be a more complicated process.
+Applying for an entire track to be used on Youtube would be a more complicated process.
 I started by searching Youtube for any golden nuggets of information which might point me in the right direction.
 Here I found a useful video uploaded https://youtu.be/Si4RAH3Q2zY The clip led me to some sites which contain the four main publishers and useful information on copyright permission.

 By doing a simple search in the licensing section and choosing the SYNC licensing option, you can obtain the publisher.
 You’re looking for the publisher and not the artist, I found the track on the bmg.com. http://www.ascap.com http://www.sesac.com/ Then it’s just a case of emailing the publisher and asking their permission.